colm-fitzpatrick/ABM-SOAP-WS-Java/README.md

 ### Java IDE
 * I used Eclipse but there are many others available.
 * To test the web service in Eclipse, import the ABM-SOAP-WS-Java.war file and enter ABM-SOAP-WS-Java-master for the project name.
+* Copy the data folder from the downloaded ABM-SOAP-WS-Java-master directory to eclipse-workspace\ABM-SOAP-WS-Java-master.
 * Run the project as "Run on server" and add the resource onto the server.
 * You may be presented with the response below but this isn't a problem.